Dynamic Information Design with Diminishing Sensitivity Over News: Diminishing Sensitivity and the Credibility Problem

 2b) If $\beta_{n}<\beta_{p}$, there can exist gradual good news equilibria with more than one intermediate belief.
 For a given set of parameters of the quadratic news-utility function and prior $\pi_{0}$, there exists a uniform bound on the number of intermediate beliefs that can be sustained in equilibrium across all $T$.

-3) In any GGN equilibrium with quadratic news utility, intermediate beliefs in the good state grow at an increasing rate. \end{cor} Combined with Proposition \ref{prop:gradual_family}, part 1) of this corollary says that in every GGN equilibrium, the successive intermediate beliefs are related by the linear map $x\mapsto x\cdot\frac{\beta_{p}+\beta_{n}}{\beta_{p}-\beta_{n}}-\frac{\alpha_{n}-\alpha_{p}}{\beta_{p}-\beta_{n}}$.
-When $\beta_{n}>\beta_{p},$ this map has a negative slope, so there cannot exist any GGN equilibrium with more than one intermediate belief.
-When $\beta_{p}>\beta_{n},$ this map has a slope strictly larger than 1.
-As a result, after eliminating periods where no informative signal is released, every GGN equilibrium releases progressively larger pieces of good news in the good state, $q^{(j+1)}-q^{(j)}>q^{(j)}-q^{(j-1)}$.
-Since equilibrium beliefs in the good state grow at an increasing rate, there exists some uniform bound $\bar{J}$ on the number of intermediate beliefs depending only on the prior belief $\pi_{0}$ and parameters of the news-utility function.
+3) In any GGN equilibrium with quadratic news utility, intermediate beliefs in the good state grow at an increasing rate. \end{cor} For the case of quadratic news utility, this result provides a closed-form characterization of the successive intermediate beliefs.
+It also shows every GGN equilibrium involves progressively larger pieces of good news in the good state, $q^{(j+1)}-q^{(j)}>q^{(j)}-q^{(j-1)}$.
+The convex time-path of equilibrium beliefs is due to diminishing sensitivity.
+If the sender is indifferent between providing $d$ amount of false hope and truth-telling in the bad state when the receiver has prior belief $\pi_{L}$, then she strictly prefers providing the same amount of false hope over truth-telling at any more optimistic prior belief $\pi_{H}>\pi_{L}$.
+The false hope generates the same positive news utility in both cases, but an extra $d$ units of disappointment matters less when added a baseline disappointment level of $\pi_{H}$ rather than $\pi_{L}$, thanks to diminishing sensitivity.

+Equilibrium beliefs in the good state grow at an increasing rate, but must be bounded above by 1.
+So, there exists some uniform bound $\bar{J}$ on the number of intermediate beliefs depending only on the prior belief $\pi_{0}$ and parameters of the news-utility function.

 As an illustration, consider the quadratic news utility with $\alpha_{p}=2$, $\alpha_{n}=2.1$, $\beta_{p}=1$, and $\beta_{n}=0.2$.
 Starting at the prior belief of $\pi_{0}=\frac{1}{3}$, Figure \ref{fig:GGN_example} shows the longest possible sequence of intermediate beliefs in any GGN equilibrium for arbitrarily large $T$.
 Since the $P^{*}$ sets are either empty sets or singleton sets for the quadratic news utility, Figure \ref{fig:GGN_example} also contains all the possible beliefs in any state of any GGN equilibrium with these parameters. \begin{flushleft}